 There is no getting around the fact that divorce is a highly emotional process that people respond to in a variety of ways.
 Some adapt to the stress and changes in their life by taking care of themselves the best they can.
 Others look for ways to escape the emotional pain and anger through addictions like drugs, food, or work.
 Slow Down, Observe Your Emotions Couples do not need to start the … [Read more...] about Emotions in Divorce

 How to manage COVID-19 stress on top of divorce stress Perhaps you have decided to divorce or are in the initial stages of separation.
 Or perhaps you have already separated, and you and your ex are sharing time with your children.
 Suddenly, you are blindsided by the pandemic.
 On top of all the stress of the divorce, now we have the stress of the quarantine.
-What should … [Read more...] about Caught by the Coronavirus Crisis During Your Divorce?
+What should you expect and what … [Read more...] about Caught by the Coronavirus Crisis During Your Divorce?

 What is the story of your marriage and divorce?
 When speaking with your friends or family, what is the story you tell of your relationship?
 Are you talking mainly about the arguments or misdeeds, betrayals, disappointments, and losses?
 Do you focus on the negative experiences and overlook or even deny the positive experiences?
 Is it possible that you are defending yourself from your own … [Read more...] about Must We Say We Did Not Love?
 Honor the relationship that ended through a new story and rituals.